'I will do whatever it takes to play again'

 "Luckily enough, I underwent the treatment to kind of deal with the rejection and luckily enough that worked," he said.

 "But the plan was to be in for four days and in the end I was in for 18 days.
 So the extra 14 days I was in I was hooked up to a drip for six hours each day, to make sure the kidney didn't fully reject.
-And luckily enough the treatment did it's work and we are here and we're safe now."
+And luckily enough the treatment did its work and we are here and we're safe now."

 Fraser said he suffered quite a lot of pain in the immediate aftermath of the surgery.
 He was able to go home three days later and said he has been "slowly building" himself back up.